Triwix/TimeMachineAutoBackupAndUnmount/README.md

 ## Requirements
 - macOS 10.13 (High Sierra) or later
 - Time Machine already configured with at least one local destination
-- Full Disk Access granted to the process running the script (feel free to audit it!)
+- Full Disk Access granted to the process running the script (see notes below for more on how and why)
 - Script runs as a per-user LaunchAgent (not a daemon)

 ## Install